ericenouen/ericenouen.github.io/_pages/climb.md

 permalink: /climb/
 ---

 I like to climb rocks!
 I mainly boulder but do some sport climbing as well.
-Here are a couple of pictures from some trips to Moab, Rumney Rocks, Red River Gorge, and Hueco Tanks.
+Here are a couple of pictures from some trips to Moab, Rumney Rocks, Red River Gorge, Hueco Tanks, and Joe's Valley.

 <html>
 <head>